leoshimo/vrs/docs/concepts.md

 `(+ ,@numbers) # => (+ 10 20 12)
 ```

-When generating a call that takes a list as data, quote the inserted list:
+Quote a list inserted as an argument so the generated call treats it as data:

 ```lyric
 (def window '(:os/window :id 42))